Thick braids and other non-trivial homotopy in configuration spaces of hard discs: A new homotopy class beyond the first critical radius

-\section{Four discs, and braids of thick strings}
+\subsection{Four discs, and braids of thick strings}

-For $n=4$, the situation is comparatively simple, as there are only three critical radii (see Figure \ref{fig: stress}).
+For $n=4$, understanding the spaces $\Cf_{n,r}$ as $r$ changes is comparatively simple, as there are only three critical radii (see Prop. \ref{prop: crit4}).
 For $r>\sqrt{2}-1$, the configuration space is empty.
 For $\frac{1}{3}<r\le \sqrt{2}-1$, the configuration space is homotopy equivalent to $\Cf_{4,\sqrt{2}-1}$, in which there is only one configuration up to rotation of the unit disc and permutation of the four discs, so the configuration space is a disjoint union of six circles.
 For $r\le \frac{1}{4}$, it is the configuration space of points.
 Thus, it only remains to check $\frac{1}{4}<r\le \frac{1}{3}$.
-In this case we demonstrate the existence of a `thick braid": a non-trivial loop in $\Cf_{4,r}$ which is trivial in $\Cf_4$ when the discs of each configuration are replaced by their centres.
-Thus it is immediately clear that the thickness of the discs affects the homotopy type of the space, which ceases to be a $K(PBr_4,1)$ beyond the radius $\frac{1}{4}$.
+In this case we will demonstrate the existence of a `thick braid': a non-trivial loop in $\Cf_{4,r}$ which is trivial in $\Cf_4$ when the discs of each configuration are replaced by their centres.
+This immediately shows that the radius of the discs affects the homotopy-type of the space: for $r\le \frac{1}{4}$, $\Cf_{n,r}$ is a $K(PBr_4,1)$, whereas this is no longer the case for $r>\frac{1}{4}$.